PolderQuant/PolderQuant.github.io/_uniprojects/multivart.md

 excerpt: "An overview of simulating and testing a multivariate t-distribution and applying it to real stock returns."
 header:
 teaser: /assets/img/multivariate_t/teaser.jpg
-layout: collection # Ensure it matches your theme logic
-collection: uniprojects
 ---

 # Introduction